Menu

 • Explain CT procedures for various anatomical regions, special applications, and patient populations.

-• Discuss radiation safety and dosimetry in CT
+• Discuss radiation safety and dose management in CT

-• Explain technical parameters for CT imaging protocols
+• Explain technical parameters for CT image acquisition.

-• Identify procedural elements for standard and modified CT imaging protocols.
+• Identify procedural elements for CT imaging protocols.

-• Describe contrast media administration and management for CT procedures.
+• Describe principles of contrast media administration and management in CT.

 • The student will recognize factors surrounding safe methods of contrast administration used in computed tomography exams.